avm1234567/TermLink/README.md

 - **Battery status:** Query phone battery info using `/battery` endpoint.
 - **Vibration:** Trigger phone vibration with `/vibrate` endpoint.

-> ⚠ All endpoints require an API key in the header (`x-api-key: Archit`) for authentication.

 > ⚠ Notifications (`/notif`) and file transfer (`/send` & `/receive`) **do not work yet** due to Termux limitations on Android storage and notification access.

 ---